JL10897/Zoom-Engagement-Dataset/README.md

 ### Raw Videos

-The core of the dataset consists of raw video recordings.
-You can access these recordings in the [Raw Videos](https://drive.google.com/drive/folders/12e2aJ3oW91NYt9XyptG9BrYOB44ag_Xr?usp=drive_link) folder.
+The raw video recordings downloaded straightly from zoom.
+Access these recordings in the [Raw Videos](https://drive.google.com/drive/folders/12e2aJ3oW91NYt9XyptG9BrYOB44ag_Xr?usp=drive_link) folder.
 Here's what you'll find:

 - **Content**: There are a total of nine raw videos, with seven related to "Intro to AI" (averaging 32 minutes each) and two related to "Mathematics" (averaging 77 minutes each).
 - **Naming Convention**: Each video is named in the format "date_Instructor Name," for example, "23092021_Pierre."
 If multiple videos were produced on the same day by the same instructor, the second video is labeled as "23092021_Pierre_2."
-- **Consistent Subfolders**: Within each of the nine subfolders, you'll consistently find the following five files:
+- **Consistent Subfolders**: Within each of the nine subfolders, consistently store the following five files:
   1. `audio_file.m4a`
   2. `share_screen.mp4`
   3. `speaker_view.mp4`